 As stated in clause 5.1.2.4 of the C standard, a program that contains a data race exhibits undefined behaviour.
 In addition to threads, signal handlers also pose a risk of concurrent data access.
 It is the responsibility of the application to use atomic variables or mutexes to ensure that one thread or signal handler cannot modify an object while another thread or signal handler is attempting to access the same object.
+For signal handling, "volatile sig_atomic_t" or atomic variables can be used to prevent this vulnerability.

-- Follow the guidelines of TR 24772-1 clause 6.62.5. - Use atomic variables where appropriate to avoid data races. - Use mutexes appropriately to protect accesses to non-atomic shared objects.
+- Follow the guidelines of TR 24772-1 clause 6.62.5. - Use atomic variables where appropriate to avoid data races. - Use mutexes appropriately to protect accesses to non-atomic shared objects. - Use "volatile sig_atomic_t" to protect data shared with signal handlers in a single-threaded environment.